Why is Canola Oil Banned in Europe? Exploring Concerns

 Genetically modified plants with reduced erucic acid levels have been developed to address this concern.

-The Link Between Erucic Acid and Health Risks
+Erucic Acid and Potential Health Risks

-Erucic acid is a monounsaturated fatty acid found in significant amounts in rapeseed oil, from which canola oil is derived.
 Research suggests that high consumption of erucic acid may lead to cardiac lipidosis, a condition characterized by fat deposits on the heart muscle, leading to decreased cardiac function.

 Additionally, studies indicate that excessive intake of this fatty acid could contribute to insulin resistance, increasing the risk for type 2 diabetes.

-Development of Genetically Modified Canola Plants
+Genetically Modified Canola Plants

-These GM plants produce what is known as "low-erucic-acid rapeseed" or LEAR oil also called "canola oil" (source).
 Despite the benefits of GM canola varieties with lower erucic acid levels, debates about their safety and potential long-term effects on human health remain ongoing.

-• Rapeseed vs Canola: Rapeseed oil contains up to 50% erucic acid, while canola oil has less than 2%.
+Rapeseed vs. canola: Rapeseed oil contains up to 50% erucic acid, while canola oil has less than 2%.
 This reduction is achieved through selective breeding and genetic modification.

-• Safety Concerns: Despite the lower levels of erucic acid in canola oil, some European countries still have reservations about its safety.
+Safety concerns: Despite the lower levels of erucic acid in canola oil, some European countries still have reservations about its safety.
 For example, France has banned the cultivation of GM crops due to potential environmental risks and unknown long-term health effects.

 scientist in lab experimenting on genetically modified organisms

-In light of these issues surrounding erucic acid content in canola oil, it's essential for consumers to be aware of their choices when selecting cooking oils.
-Opting for alternative sources like olive or coconut oils may provide additional health benefits without posing undue ecological burdens.
+In light of these issues surrounding erucic acid content in canola oil, consumers must be aware of their choices when selecting cooking oils.

-Trans Fats and Omega-3 Degradation in Canola Oil
+Trans Fats and Omega-3 Degradation

-The production of canola oil involves a series of processes that include cleaning, heating, pressing, solvent extraction (using hexane), and further refining.
-When canola oil is exposed to high heat during these processes, some of its unsaturated fats undergo partial hydrogenation which results in the formation of trans fats.
+When canola oil is exposed to high heat during these processes, some of its unsaturated fats undergo partial hydrogenation, forming trans fats.

 Trans fats, formed through partial hydrogenation during canola oil production processes, have been associated with increased LDL cholesterol levels ("bad" cholesterol) and decreased HDL cholesterol levels ("good" cholesterol), potentially increasing the risk of heart disease.